d-jason32/AdvancedProgramming_Capstone_Project/readme.md

 <p align="center">
-  CollaBoard is an online learning platform with video chatting and white board functionality.
+  CollaBoard is a dynamic online learning platform that seamlessly integrates video conferencing and interactive whiteboards for real-time collaboration.
 </p>

 <div align="center">